Foundation Board of Directors

 Foundation Board Members

-Deb Anczak began her role as Livingston HealthCare's Interim CEO in
+Deb Anczak began her role as Livingston HealthCare's CEO in October

-Performance Improvement Director.
-In this role, Deb was responsible for
+Improvement Director.
+In this role, Deb was responsible for managing and

-managing and coordinating efforts to improve organization-wide performance
+coordinating efforts to improve organization-wide performance and quality.

-and quality.
-She served as Pharmacy Manager at Livingston HealthCare for
+She served as Pharmacy Manager at Livingston HealthCare for seven years.

-seven years.
-Prior to her time in Livingston, she was Director of Pharmacy
+Prior to her time in Livingston, she was Director of Pharmacy at Billings

-at Billings Clinic.
-She has also served in pharmacy and administrative
+Clinic.
+She has also served in pharmacy and administrative roles at healthcare

 Melissa Potter Atkinson